M3wP/Monopoly/C64/readme.md

 note here.
 When paying, only the amount available to the player is paid in the case where they do not have sufficient wealth (equity + money, see the deductions/observations section).
-As to the rule change, having to declare it is nonsense, especially when the board has markers for player ownership.
+As to the rule change, having to declare it owed all the time is nonsense, especially when the board has markers for player ownership.
 Also, in this single console implementation, trying to incorporate the standard rule would only serve to drastically reduce the rate of play (as it probably does for the board game) and I feel it could generally only foster the